 Our Title I school did not receive focused or priority services previously.
-If we are identified for comprehensive or targeted services going forward we will work with Illinois Empower. the new s for schools offered by the State of Illinois
+If we are identified for comprehensive or targeted services going forward we will work with Illinois Empower, the new system of support for schools offered by the State of Illinois.

+2. Does the district serve eligible children in an institution or community day program for neglected or delinquent children or in an adult correctional institution? \ (Section 1112(b)(5))

+Yes

+No

-- 2. Does the district serve eligible children in an institution or community day program for neglected or delinquent children or in an adult correctional institution 1112(b)(5)) - Yes - No - 3.
-Select the poverty criteria below that will be used to rank school attendance centers.
-A district shall use the same measure(s) of poverty, which measure the children aged 5 through 17 in poverty counted in the most recent census data, with respect to ALL school attendance centers in the LEA.
-(Section 1112(b)(4 Measures of Poverty from 1113(5)(A) and (B)
+3. Select the poverty criteria below that will be used to rank school attendance centers.
+A district shall use the same measure(s) of poverty, which measure the number of children aged 5 through 17 in poverty counted in the most recent census data, with respect to ALL school attendance centers in the LEA.\ (Section 1112(b)(4))

+Measures of Poverty from 1113(5)(A) and (B)
-School Lunch: the number of children eligible for a free or reduced price lunch under the Richard B. Russell National School Lunch Act (42 U.S.C.
-1751 et seq.),

-TANF: the number of children in families receiving assistance under the State program funded under part A of Title IV of the Social Security Act,

-Medicaid: the number of children eligible to receive medical assistance under the Medicaid Program,
+- School Lunch: the number of children eligible for a free or reduced price lunch under the Richard B. Russell National School Lunch Act (42 U.S.C.
+1751 et seq.), - TANF: the number of children in families receiving assistance under the State program funded under part A of Title IV of the Social Security Act, - Medicaid: the number of children eligible to receive medical assistance under the Medicaid Program, - Direct Certification

-4. Describe, in general, the targeted assistance (section 1115) and/or schoolwide programs (section 1114) the district will operate, as well as the goal of those Where appropriate, please explain educational services outside such schools for children living in local institutions or community day programs for neglected children.
-(Section 1112(b)(5))
+4. Describe, in general, the targeted assistance (section 1115) and/or schoolwide programs (section 1114) the district will operate, as well as the goal of those programs.
+Where appropriate, please explain educational services outside such schools for children living in local institutions or community day programs for neglected or delinquent children.\ (Section 1112(b)(5))

 For your convenience, the prior year Consolidated District Plan approved response is provided below.
-It may be copied and modified to address the Consolidated District Plan n DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan. ([count] of 7500 maximum characters used)
+It may be copied and modified to address the Consolidated District Plan needs.

+DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.

 Glenbrook South High School operates a Targeted Assistance Program designed to provide academic interventions and other support for students at risk of school failure.
-The goal of the progr that students meet rigorous State academic standards.
+The goal of the program is to ensure that students meet rigorous State academic standards.